-- 1) The Faculty Ombuds must be a full-time faculty member holding tenure with at least ten years experience at Bradley.
-The Ombuds shall be granted a three-hour teaching load reduction in each semester of the regular academic year and compensation for duties during the summer.
-Necessary budgetary expenses shall be arranged through the Office of the Provost and Vice President for Academic Affairs. - 2) Candidates shall be nominated by the President of the University and the Executive Committee of the University Senate.
+1) The Faculty Ombudsman must be a full-time faculty member holding tenure with at least ten years experience at Bradley.
+The Ombudsman shall be granted a three-hour teaching load reduction in each semester of the regular academic year and compensation for duties during the summer.
+Necessary budgetary expenses shall be arranged through the Office of the Provost and Vice President for Academic Affairs.

+2) Candidates shall be nominated by the President of the University and the Executive Committee of the University Senate.
 The Executive Committee shall solicit, for its consideration, names of potential nominees from the faculty.
-The Faculty Ombuds shall be elected by the tenured faculty.
+The Faculty Ombudsman shall be elected by the tenured faculty.
 The choice, "None of the above" shall be included on the ballot.
-The election shall be conducted by the Committee on Elections.
 To be elected, the candidate shall receive a majority of the votes cast.
-The Faculty Ombuds shall have a two-year term.
-The Faculty Ombuds may not serve on the Faculty Grievance Committee, Tenure, Promotion and Dismissal Committee, or Student Grievance Committee.
-This prohibition of joint service extends one year after the term as Faculty Ombuds expires. - 3) When the Ombuds has a conflict of interest regarding a particular case, the Ombuds shall ask the Executive Committee of the University Senate to appoint a faculty member to act as the Ombuds's representative for that case.
+The Faculty Ombudsman shall have a two-year term.
+The Faculty Ombudsman may not serve on the Faculty Grievance Committee, Tenure, Promotion and Dismissal Committee, or Student Grievance Committee.
+This prohibition of joint service extends one year after the term as Faculty Ombudsman expires.

+3) When the Ombudsman has a conflict of interest regarding a particular case, the Ombudsman shall ask the Executive Committee of the University Senate to appoint a faculty member to act as the Ombudsman's representative for that case.
 The representative must be a full-time faculty member holding tenure with at least ten years experience at Bradley.
 The person chosen must be acceptable to the faculty member(s) whose case is under consideration and to the Provost and Vice President for Academic Affairs.

-3. Tenure, Promotion, and Dismissal Committee Operating Procedures
+3. Tenure, Promotion, and Dismissal Committee Operating Procedures a.

-- a.
 The primary purpose of the Committee shall be to determine whether proper procedures were followed in cases involving non-renewal (See Termination of Employment), tenure, promotion, or dismissal.
 The Committee may consider whether "adequate consideration" was given by the decision-making bodies, if the contrary charge is made by the faculty member.
 (For interpretation of "adequate consideration" see AAUP Policy Documents and Reports, "Complaints of inadequate consideration are likely to relate to matters of Professional judgment, where the department or departmental agency should have primary authority.
-For this reason, the basic functions of the review committee should be to determine whether the appropriate faculty body gave adequate consideration to the faculty member's candidacy in reaching its decision and, if the review committee determines otherwise, to request reconsideration by that body.") - b.
-A faculty member seeking review of his or her case by the Committee shall file for review within 15 days of receipt of the Faculty Ombuds's report.
-Request for a hearing by the Committee shall be made in writing only after consultation with the Faculty Ombuds.
+For this reason, the basic functions of the review committee should be to determine whether the appropriate faculty body gave adequate consideration to the faculty member's candidacy in reaching its decision and, if the review committee otherwise, to request reconsideration by that body.")

+b.
+A faculty member seeking review of his or her case by the Committee shall file for review within 15 days of receipt of the Faculty Ombudsman's report.
+Request for a hearing by the Committee shall be made in writing only after consultation with the Faculty Ombudsman.